d6lts/mimemail/README.txt

   CSS definitions into tags within the HTML based on the CSS selectors.
 To use the Compressor, just enable it.

+  The 'send arbitrary files' permission allows you to attach or embed files located outside Drupal's public files directory.
+Note that this has security implications: arbitrary means even your settings.php!
+Give to trusted roles only!

 CREDITS

   MAINTAINER: Allie Micka < allie at pajunas dot com >